strike978/matchscope/README.md

 1. Click "Authenticate" to verify your session
 2. Select which DNA test to analyze (if you have multiple)
+3. **Community Filtering (Optional)**: Select specific communities to filter matches by genetic groups
+4. **Match Type Selection**: Choose from:
+   - All matches
+   - Close matches (4th cousin or closer)
+   - Distant matches
+   - Custom centimorgan range (specify min/max cM values)
-3. Set how many matches to retrieve (default: 50)
+5. Set how many matches to retrieve (default: 50)
-4. Click "Get Matches" to start the retrieval process
+6. Click "Get Matches" to start the retrieval process

 ### Step 3: Monitor Progress

-- Watch real-time status and progress bar in the application
+- Watch real-time status and progress bar with time estimates in the application
 - Use Pause/Resume to control the process (buttons appear only during processing)
 - View ethnicity region bar charts for each match as they're processed
 - Data is progressively saved to a timestamped CSV during retrieval
+- Community filtering automatically skips matches that don't meet the selected criteria

 ## Output Format